philchuang/spacesimcontrolmanager/readme.md

 ### Edit

-Opens the mappings JSON file in the system default editor.
-Edit the `Preserve` property to affect the export behavior.
+Opens the captured mappings file in the system default editor.
+Set the `Preserve` property to `true` to overwrite the game configuration when exporting.

 ```text
 > SSCM.exe sc edit